-Regarding PAYT, a contractor working through the USEPA is conducting a PAYT study for the City.
-After that study is completed, the City will determine the feasibility of such a program including identifying any necessary changes to collection, billing and administration.
-In addition, as per the SWMP modification, the Planning Unit Recycling Coordinator (PURC) will take the lead in educating the member communities in the Planning Unit about the benefits and challenges of instituting PAYT systems and will work with the communities which have an interest in PAYT.
+Regarding PAYT, noted in Section 5.3.1.1, based on an analysis performed by CHA, implementation of a PAYT program by the City of Albany is not economically feasible at this time.
+However, the City does recognize this as an important tool to provide economic incentives to promote recycling curbside.
+The Planning Unit Recycling Coordinator (PURC) will take the lead in educating the member communities in the Planning Unit about the benefits and challenges of instituting PAYT systems and will continue to work with the communities which have an interest in PAYT.
 In addition, as part of its new state-wide Solid Waste Management Plan, the NYSDEC intends to pursue policy, legislation and regulations which will promote the expanded use of PAYT and SMART programs as an important mechanism for waste reduction.

 Regarding the promotion of waste minimization in the CII sector, the Planning Unit will seek to form alliances with major employers to increase awareness about the economic and environmental benefits of waste reduction.
 Many of the major institutions and private employers in the Planning Unit already have comprehensive waste reduction and recycling programs in place, and forming alliances with these entities will provide a way to transfer their knowledge, expertise and success stories to those other businesses and institutions that would like to do more.
-In addition, if funding can be secured through the NYSDEC Environmental Protection Fund grant program, or other sources, the Planning Unit can also offer waste audits to CII waste generators to help identify specific opportunities for waste reduction (and recycling) at the audited establishment.
+In addition, if funding can be secured through the NYSDEC Environmental Protection Fund grant program, and other sources, the Planning Unit can also offer waste audits to CII waste generators to help identify specific opportunities for waste reduction (and recycling) at the audited establishment.
 Such a program can be important either as a first step in developing of a business program or as a way to identify improvements to take an existing program to the next level.